screenastronaut/actschurch/wp-content/plugins/the-events-calendar-filterbar/readme.txt

 == Changelog ==

+= [4.5.2] 2017-12-18 =

+* Fix - Fix PHP notice "Trying to get property of non-object" when checking category depth, thanks Simon!
+[93709]
+* Compatibility - Minimum supported version of WordPress in now 4.5

 = [4.5.1] 2017-10-04 =

 * Fix - Fixed some layout issues with the "Show Filters"/"Collapse Filters" toggle button in mobile views (props to @ergosom for reporting this!)
 [75373]